Quick Fix – Getting Rid of Dust Nibs in Your Finish

 Prevention Is Everything

-Probably should have led with this section, honestly.
+Probably should have led with this topic, to be honest.
 The best solution is preventing dust from landing in the first place.
 Here’s what I do:

 • Clean your workspace thoroughly before finishing — I mean really clean, not just a quick sweep